Mountain leader

 A mountain leader is a military professional specialising in delivering training for, or leading, operations in high altitude and / or extremely low temperature environments.

 Mountain leader (UK / NL)

-The conduct of warfare in high altitude or arctic environments in the British Armed Forces is the province of 3 Commando Brigade, a formation of the Royal Marines with a number of attached army elements.
+The conduct of warfare in high altitude or arctic environments in the British Armed Forces is the province of UK Commando Force, a formation of the Royal Marines with a number of attached army elements.
 The brigade conducts annual training in the northern regions of Norway and has been deployed for high altitude operations globally.

 Associated with the tasking as the lead force for mountain and Arctic warfare is the existence of the trade specialisation mountain leader (ML).
 Each sub-unit within the brigade is complemented with at least one mountain leader who will have undergone training in the Mountain Leader Training Cadre, formerly known as the Mountain and Arctic Training Cadre.

 Marines from the Netherlands Marine Corps and special forces from NLMARSOF jointly train with the British Royal Marines and follow the same training program as their British counterpart.